pudly/schmopera-hugo/content/articles/opera-on-taps-her-kind-music-a-beer.md

 date = "2018-04-29T19:51:00-04:00"
 lastmod = "2018-04-30T17:55:00-04:00"
 publishDate = "2018-04-29T20:49:00-04:00"
 short_description = "Her Kind opened mysteriously enough as the sopranos entered costumed in dissimilar black outfits, their heads covered in grey veils.
-Standing strategically around the periphery of the playing area, they produced a polyphonic sound evoking the solemnity and religiosity of Hildegard's composition concerning salvation and the Virgin Mother." slug = "opera-on-taps-her-kind-music-a-beer" title = "Opera On Tap&#039;s Her Kind: music &amp; a beer"
+Standing strategically around the periphery of the playing area, they produced a polyphonic sound evoking the solemnity and religiosity of Hildegard&#039;s composition concerning salvation and the Virgin Mother." slug = "opera-on-taps-her-kind-music-a-beer" title = "Opera On Tap&#039;s Her Kind: music &amp; a beer"
 +++